displaydata/view-dc-events/README.md

 ## Overview

-The repo consists of a docker-compose configuration file that uses off-the-shelf elasticsearch containers from https://www.docker.elastic.co which are then modified to contain all the index-templates, visualizations and dashboards.
+The repo consists of a docker-compose configuration file that uses off-the-shelf elasticsearch containers from https://www.docker.elastic.co which are then modified to contain all the Dynamic Solution specific index-templates, visualizations and dashboards.
+Displaydata's "Monitoring" document explains these dashboards, visualizations and their formats of specific events emitted from Dynamic Central.
+This document is available on request from Displaydata Support: <support@displaydata.com>

 The docker host runs a separate container for each of; elasticsearch, kibana & logstash and mounts the configuration files and any data from the repo directory.